kogakure/website-11ty-stefanimhoff.de/src/posts/2007/gtd.md

 ## One and a Half Years With GTD

-Since exactly one and a half years I use now the principles of _GTD_ (<em>Getting Things Done</em>®), from the book by _David Allen_ to organize my daily tasks.
+For one and a half years I use now the principles of _GTD_ (<em>Getting Things Done</em>®), from the book by _David Allen_, to organize my tasks.

-In his book _{% affiliate "Getting Things Done: The Art of Stress-Free Productivity", "0143126563" %}_, David Allen introduces an interesting system that allows you to do your daily tasks effectively and efficiently.
+In his book _{% affiliate "Getting Things Done: The Art of Stress-Free Productivity", "0143126563" %}_, David Allen introduces an interesting system that allows you to do your tasks efficiently.

 {% bookshelf %}
 {% book "0143126563" %}